evcu/exp.bootstrp/README.md

 # exp.bootstrp
 This repo is a bootstrap for experiments and includes helper functions scripts for pytorch training and slurm job scheduler.

+**Basic idea**:
+Create a python script(experiment) which accepts command line arguments.
+Provide arg_lists and generate slurm_jobs using the cross product of the given arg lists.

 ## Quick Start
 First thing setup your [ssh workflow](https://evcu.github.io/notes/ssh-setup-notes/).
 Then lets kick-start our experiment.